weejockmcplop

 I see two groups in London.
 One apparently peaceful but apparently rarely wearing poppies.
 One has been violent and disorderly but maybe more of them are.
 Which one is displaying British values?

-You don't have to wear it then?
-To show respect?it is simply a mark of respect, and gratitude for the war dead.
+it is simply a mark of respect, and gratitude for the war dead.

 We have given succour to many diverse peoples, a tiny bit of thankfulness would help enormously with integration, don't you think?